Infrared Imaging Services

 - The thermography report revealed the reasons that the homeowner’s den felt drafty and uncomfortable

-Infrared cameras see what the eye cant.
 On the right is an interesting image shown in visible light below.
 The outside temperature was cool at 55 degrees and sun was shining, making the attic warm.
 Look at where the wood wall meets the ceiling.
 During the blower door test you can see the cool air in blue being drawn in from the outside and at the same time the warm air from the attic, shown in red is drawn in from around the recessed light and near the top of the paneling.
 This house is in desperate need of air sealing!
 Infrared and Blower door testing is the best way to find complex insulation and leaky air problems.

 This house is in desperate need of air sealing!